ldsouza/ldsouza.github.io/_posts/2016-07-21-implementing-a-agreements-solution-in-sharepoint.md

 - Using SharePoint Workflow to Set the renewal date and send an email on the renewal date.
 - Applying a Retention Policy to permanently remove agreements after 10 years.

-Create the Rental Agreements Content Type and Site Columns
+Create the Rental Agreements Content Type and Site Columns for the Custom Lists
 {% include youtubePlayer.html id="BQ2rrpTCyjc" %}

 Add the Rental Agreements Content Type to the Warehouse list